The Best Protein Pancakes You'll Ever Make

 Nutrition information per serving (4 pancakes, before toppings): 184 calories, 11g protein, 29g carbohydrate, 3g dietary fiber, 7g total sugar (3g added sugar), 3g fat

-Best Protein-Centric: Egg & Oat Protein Pancakes
+Best Healthy Protein Pancakes for After a Workout: Egg and Oat Protein Pancakes

 - 1/2 cup rolled oats